4 minutes to read | Last updated August 14, 2018

 UW-Madison has a rich history of transforming teaching and learning through the use of technology.
-Since the 1990’s, DoIT Academic Technology (DoIT AT) has served campus as a centralized unit for assisting instructors with learning technologies.
+Since the 1990s, DoIT Academic Technology (DoIT AT) has served campus as a centralized unit for assisting instructors with learning technologies.
+The Wisconsin Collaboratory for Enhanced Learning (WisCEL) also provides learning technologies support for active learning courses.
 Some schools and colleges have also established services for their instructors.
-These include Learning Support Services in the College of Letters & Science, Wendt Commons in the College of Engineering and Media, Education Resources & Information Technology (MERIT) in the School of Education.
+These include:

 These academic technology units partner with instructors, colleges, schools and departments to adapt, create and integrate new and emerging learning technologies in support of sound pedagogical approaches.
 Supported by the chancellor and the provost, the Educational Innovation (EI) Initiative also partners with faculty and staff from across campus to consider how technology can support and enhance student learning through various pedagogical approaches such as active, blended and online learning.

 Learning technology consultants at DoIT Academic Technology are available to assist instructors and instructional staff throughout campus and can be contacted at email@example.com or (608) 262-5667.
 They are available to answer a wide range of questions including these common questions.
 School and College resources can be reached via the links above.

 What learning technologies or tools are available?